United Way of Metropolitan Dallas Inc

 3. Attend virtual orientation sessions (highly recommended)

-4. Complete application addressing how your program:
+4. Complete application addressing how your programme:

 • Aligns with one or more Aspire United 2030 goals (education, income, health)